ReedTh/RL_snake_game/README.md

 1. Agent interacts with the game environment
 2. Takes actions and receives rewards or penalties
 3. Uses **Q-learning** to update its policy based on outcomes
-4. Over time, learns to make decisions that maximize cumulative rewards
+4. Over time, learns to make decisions that maximize game state rewards

 ---